xlnwel/blog/docs/_posts/2020-09-27-On-Policy-Choices.md

 No benefit is found to learn state-dependent standard deviation.
 No difference is spotted using exponentiation or softplus when transforming the standard deviation to ensure non-negativity.

 **Recommendation:** Initialize the last policy layer with $$100\times$$ smaller weights.
 Use softplus to transform network output into action standard deviation and add a (negative) offset to its input to decrease the initial standard deviation of actions.
-Tune this off-set if possible.
+Tune this offset if possible.

 ## Normalization and Clipping

 Observation normalization is crucial for good performance but the clipping after normalization seems less important.

-Value normalization normalize the value function targets and denormalize the value function accordingly to obtain predicted value: $$\hat V=v_\mu+V\max(v_\sigma, 10^{-6})$$, where $$v_\mu$$ and $$v_\sigma$$ are empirical mean and standard deviation, respectively.
+Value normalization normalizes the value function targets and denormalize the value function accordingly to obtain predicted value: $$\hat V=v_\mu+V\max(v_\sigma, 10^{-6})$$, where $$v_\mu$$ and $$v_\sigma$$ are empirical mean and standard deviation, respectively.
 It's hard to say if value function normalization is useful as it sometimes helps significantly but sometime hurts badly.

 Per-batch advantage normalization, which usually done in PPO, seems not affect the performance.
 I suspect that advantage normalization helps when the raw advantage leads to large or negligible policy changes.
 Therefore, it's better to monitor the (approximate) KL divergence between the current policy and behavior policy at the end of each training epoch.